t0beers/ndlcom/doc/crc.md

 - No final xor of the crc-value
 - The crc-value itself is escaped if needed and then appended after the last escaped payload-byte, before the packet-end-flag

-## decoding
+## Decoding

-Verifying a crc upon receiving a packet:
+Verifying the crc upon receiving a packet:

 - New crc is again initialized with `0xffff`
 - After de-escaping the received bytes, header+payload is stuffed into crc-function